 In the early 2000s, plans to finish construction of units 3 and 4 resurfaced.

-what must happen
+What must happen

 Banks should refuse to provide capital for this project or for Electronuclear or any of the strategic investors, as the project does not work with state of the art nuclear technology (a 2nd generation reactor design), has unacceptable effects on the environment (e.g. tritium emissions), and goes counter the development of a sustainable energy policy for Romania.

 Recommendations have been made to relocate pregnant women and mothers with very young children, and local residents have been advised not to eat produce grown in local gardens.

 The level of tritium emitted from the CANDU6 reactors will increase to unacceptable levels if reactor 3 and 4 are permitted to upgrade.
 On average 60% of tritium releases occur in the Danube and 75% in the atmosphere.

 During the Environmental Impact Assessment of Cernavoda 3 and 4, Greenpeace organised a presentation of a report by Dr. Ian Fairlie into tritium emissions from the existing reactors.
 During the presentation in the town hall in Cernavoda, the state owned operator Nuclearelectrica disrupted the meeting and used intrusive surveillance on Dr. Fairlie and the Greenpeace team.
 All attendants at the meeting were registered by taking in their ID cards at the entrance of the town hall.
 Local human rights activists criticised the resulting lack of opportunity for local inhabitants to discuss the findings presented by Dr. Fairlie freely.
 Romanian law clearly assigns responsibility for the safe operation of the reactors to the operator, Nuclearelectrica.

 Clearly, pregnant women and children up to 4 years old are more vulnerable to the high tritium emissions of CANDU 6 reactors.
 This risk of exposure will become even higher should the two new planned reactors come on stream.

 The Romanian Government is aware of the financial risks involved in this project.
 In order to convince the six strategic investors, they decided to put extensive state aid into the project, but did not sufficiently realise this will be in breach with European state aid regulations.